BS Major | CS Minor | BA Major

 Due to the demand for computing courses, the department can only accept a limited number of students to declare a minor in Computer Science.
 The CS department continues to work with the university to obtain resources that will allow more students to declare the Computer Science minor.

-Students wishing to declare the minor will be considered after completing CS 2150.
+Students wishing to declare the minor will be considered after completing CS 2150 or cS 2100.
 The normal deadline is March 1.
-Applicants who have already completed CS 2150 will be notified if they have been accepted as a CS minor by April 1.
-Applicants who are currently enrolled in CS 2150 will be notified if they have been accepted as a CS minor by June 1.
+Applicants who have already completed CS 2150 or CS 2100 will be notified if they have been accepted as a CS minor by April 1.
+Applicants who are currently enrolled in CS 2150 or CS 2100 will be notified if they have been accepted as a CS minor by June 1.

 Any student who has not declared but is able to complete all of the requirements for a minor in Computer Science before graduation will be awarded the minor if they submit the minor request form at the beginning of their graduation semester.

 More information regarding the CS Minor can be found in the section above, or contacting contact firstname.lastname@example.org.

 Students apply to the Computer Science minor by completing the Additional Major - Minor (Minor Declaration) Form and attaching and unofficial transcript from SIS.
 The completed form and transcript can be turned in to the main CS Office (Rice Hall 527) by the deadline or sent by email to the address above.